 Water Affordability Program

-This program is administered by Elevate, a Chicago-based nonprofit, in collaboration with the Cook County Bureau of Economic Development, with funding through the American Rescue Plan Act.
+This program is administered by Elevate, a Chicago-based nonprofit, in collaboration with the Cook County Bureau of Economic Development, with funding provided through the American Rescue Plan Act.

 The program provides relief through three components: